Practice Areas

 What is the difference between mediation and collaborative law?

-In family law, collaborative divorce refers to a specific process where both parties agree—in a contract—that they will not use litigation to resolve their family law matter.
-The collaborative process is a client driven process where each party retains a collaboratively trained attorney and the parties with their collaborative attorneys work together, sometimes with the aid of other collaboratively trained experts, to reach a mutually agreed and sustainable agreement.
+In family law, collaborative divorce refers to a process where both parties agree—in a contract—that they will not use litigation to resolve their family law matter.
+The collaborative process is a client-driven process where each party retains a collaboratively trained attorney, and the parties with their collaborative attorneys work together, sometimes with the aid of other collaboratively trained experts, to reach a mutually agreed and sustainable agreement.
 If agreement cannot be reached and litigation is the only means of resolving the remaining disputes, the collaboratively trained lawyers must withdraw, and parties must start the divorce process over from the beginning with new counsel.

 What does mediation cost?

 Parties typically share the cost of the mediator’s time equally, which includes a modest amount of prep time and the actual time spent working with the parties at the mediation.
 Mediators charge by the hour and expect payment in full at the end of the mediation session.
-Parties often agree as part of the settlement terms to reallocate the mediation costs.
+Parties

 • Best Lawyers